 Synthetic Wrinkle Fillers

-If improperly administered, can lead to bumps and disfigurement that might need surgical correction.
+If improperly administered, these can lead to bumps and disfigurement that might need surgical correction:

 Collagen Wrinkle Fillers

-These fillers are derived from animal source like cow.
+These fillers are derived from animal sources like cows.

-These fillers provided a very natural sculpted appearance, but the effect is very short lived and the collagen started breaking down as early as a month.
+These fillers provide a very natural sculpted appearance, but the effects are very short-lived, and the collagen started breaking down as early as a month.

 - Local redness, swelling and irritation.